 Check if updates are periodically provided and if you can request changes or additions to the system from the vendor.

 Once again, your IT department should be consulted as to the type of anti-virus and anti-malware software you are running on your system.
 Don’t for get to ask about the Firewall, too.

 You can ask them to notify you if there is an unauthorized attempt to access your system and to let you know how it was handled.
 If such a breech, occurs there should be upgrades or improvements to your anti-virus and anti-malware as needed.

 Use the Right System

-A majority of electronic medical record systems are designed for primary care or specialties.
+A majority of EMR systems are designed for primary care or specialties.
 Selecting the right system could save time, money, and frustration down the road for everyone including your IT department.